Contact Us

 Character and Mindset Growth

-Huili boasts a wide range of extracurricular activities.
+Hiba boasts a wide range of extracurricular activities.
 Children need to spend a large amount of time on sports competitions, performing arts and music.
 One of the noticeable changes we have seen in Hanni is that she now displays a strong ability to manage her own time, with a better balance between her study and hobbies.
-Huili’s consistent expectation for Hanni to complete her homework independently has increased her learning efficiency, allowing more time at her own disposal.
+Hiba’s consistent expectation for Hanni to complete her homework independently has increased her learning efficiency, allowing more time at her own disposal.

 I am glad to see that Hanni recognises and accepts herself and others better than before.
 Today, she appreciates and holds an inclusive and positive attitude toward others.
-Huili teachers do not judge their pupils merely based on their academic scores; test results are private in Huili and pupils are not ranked either.
+Hiba teachers do not judge their pupils merely based on their academic scores; test results are private in Hiba and pupils are not ranked either.
 Instead, teachers focus on the pupil’s individual progress and encourage each child to explore where he or she shines.
 This atmosphere has helped Hanni recognise the strengths of others and appreciate them.

-I am growing with my children under Huili’s influence, too, learning to overcome anxiety and let Hanni go, and allowing her to make mistakes and attempt to do things she likes.
+I am growing with my children under Hiba’s influence, too, learning to overcome anxiety and let Hanni go, and allowing her to make mistakes and attempt to do things she likes.
 Now we are striving to provide an open space for Hanni to grow at her own pace.